jkang1643/Exbabel/Invariant.md

 If recovery is pending for segment S, nothing may finalize S until recovery resolves.

+9. Invariant
+Never generate a new segmentId until you’ve committed/finalized the previous segment.

+When you detect a new segment boundary (gap-based or “clearly new segment”), the order must be:

+oldSegmentId = currentSegmentId

+commit/finalize pending final using oldSegmentId

+close oldSegmentId (optional if FinalityGate does it)

+THEN set currentSegmentId = newId

+Right now your code is doing (4) first.

 🔒 Invariant 1 — Partial text is never finalizable

 A PARTIAL segment may never be promoted directly to FINAL.